danielegirardi/lpdid/README.md

 to read the help file, which explains the syntax and working of the command, and provides examples using simulated datasets.
 More details can be found on the package listing (https://econpapers.repec.org/software/bocbocode/S459273.htm), and you can ask questions (or signal possible problems/bugs) by sending us an email or by replying to the corresponding Statalist discussion (https://www.statalist.org/forums/forum/general-stata-discussion/general/1736005-lpdid-new-module-implementing-local-projections-difference-in-differences)

-# EXAMPLE CODES FOR "MANUAL IMPLEMENTATION" OF LP-DiD IN STATA
+# EXAMPLE CODES FOR "MANUAL" IMPLEMENTATION OF LP-DiD IN STATA

 While the lpdid STATA command is available, it is also easy to implement the LP-DiD estimator "manually", in the sense of writing your own STATA code for implementing LP-DiD.
-You might want to do this either because your application requires some bespoke adjustment, or to make sure to understand how the sausage is made.
+You might want to do this either because your application requires some bespoke adjustment, or to make sure you understand how the sausage is made.
 "Manually" implementing LP-DiD is easy, because the method essentially consists in estimating a simple regression (or a regression-adjustment specification) in an estimation sample defined by a 'clean control' condition.

 This repository contains four STATA do files that implement the LP-DiD estimator in simulated datasets.

 Two examples illustrate the case of binary, staggered and absorbing treatment, when only not yet treated units are used as controls:

-- "LP_DiD_examplefile.do" uses a simulated dataset similar to the Montecarlo simulations presented in Dube, Girardi, Jorda' and Taylor (2023).
+- "LP_DiD_examplefile.do" uses a simulated dataset somewhat similar to the Montecarlo simulations presented in Dube, Girardi, Jorda' and Taylor (2023).

 - "lpdid_test.do" applies LP-DiD in a simulated dataset from Borusyak (2021).